Sudden Impact: Critical response

-Review aggregation website Rotten Tomatoes retrospectively gave the film a score of 53% based on 40 reviews.
+Review aggregation website Rotten Tomatoes retrospectively gave the film a score of 52% with a mean of 5.6 of a possible 10 based on 42 reviews.
 The consensus reads: "Sudden Impact delivers all the firepower – and the most enduring catchphrase – fans associate with the Dirty Harry franchise, but it's far from the best film in the series."

 Vincent Canby criticized the film, stating: "The screenplay is ridiculous, and Mr. Eastwood's direction of it primitive, which is surprising because he has shown himself capable in such films as The Outlaw Josey Wales and The Gauntlet.
 Among other things, the movie never gets a firm hold on its own continuity.
 Sometimes scenes of simultaneous action appear to take place weeks or maybe months apart."
 Roger Ebert was more positive, awarding three stars out of four; while noting that the film was "implausible" with "a cardboard villain", he also praised it as "a Dirty Harry movie with only the good parts left in" and "a great audience picture."
 Variety noted that "everything is pitched for maximum action impact, so audiences should feel they got their money's worth," but also thought that the action scenes put "too much reliance on characters, particularly Harry, being in the right place at the right time."
 Gene Siskel of the Chicago Tribune gave the film two stars out of four and wrote that nothing in the Dirty Harry sequels "has ever come close to the evil Scorpio in its portrayal of a bad guy.
 Because of that they are lesser films.
 We never feel that Harry is in any real danger."
 Kevin Thomas of the Los Angeles Times slammed the film as "the exploitation picture at its most nakedly manipulative," which "doesn't just exploit sex and violence but also audience prejudices toward minorities.
 (True, Callahan's partner, played by Albert Popwell, is black, but he's around only briefly.)
 That it exploits with sleek cinematic skill—not to mention a great deal of righteousness—makes it all the more reprehensible."
 A negative review from Pauline Kael in The New Yorker remarked that the film "might be mistaken for parody if the sledgehammer-slow pacing didn't tell you that the director (Eastwood) wasn't in on the joke."